 Assistance with Applying

 Please call the FSA office at your local USDA Service Center to schedule an appointment if you’d like assistance or have questions about applying for QLA.
-You can check the status of your local USDA Service Center.

 A call center is also available for producers who would like additional one-on-one support with the QLA application process.
 Please call 877-508-8364 to speak directly with a USDA employee ready to help.
 The call center can provide service to non-English speaking customers.
 Customers will select 1 for English and 2 for Spanish.
 For other languages, customers select 1 and indicate their language to the call center staff.

 USDA offers answers to frequently asked questions, digital tools, and additional information for farmers interested in learning more about QLA.

 Frequently Asked Questions